TolikPylypchuk/KeyboardSwitch/README.md

 e.g. if you are using both English QWERTY and English DVORAK, you can only set one of them for the app to switch.

+## Configuration

+The mappings that this app creates are stored in the file called mappings.dat.
+The file itself is stored in the local app data folder.

+There is another mappings.dat file - the one stored with the app.
+This file contains the default mappings.
+They are used when the app is started for the first time on a computer.

 ## Changes